X

 Best time to visit Son Tra Peninsula

-The wonderful thing about Son Tra Peninsula is that its mountain climate is mild and pleasant, so you can truly visit at any time of the year.
-However, for the absolute best experience with the clearest views, Vietnamstory.in always recommends planning your visit during our dry season, from March to September.
-During these months, you’ll have beautiful, sunny skies, which means the panoramic views from the peaks will be absolutely spectacular.
-And if you want to see the peninsula at its most colourful, my little secret tip is to come between April and June, when many of the forest trees are in full bloom!
+However, to enjoy the best possible experience with the clearest views, Vietnamstory.in always recommends planning your visit during the dry season, from March to September.
+During these months, you’ll be greeted with bright, sunny skies – perfect for taking in the breathtaking panoramic views from the mountaintop.
+And if you wish to see the peninsula at its most vibrant, here’s a little tip: visit between April and June, when the forest trees are in full bloom!

 Now, you can still visit during our winter months (around November to January), but we must give you some honest advice as your friend.
 It can be quite foggy and misty on top of the mountain, which can make the winding roads a bit difficult to drive and may hide those beautiful views.
 So, if you do visit then, please be extra careful when you are driving.